valincius/BlazorScheduler/README.md

 - `Task OnOverflowAppointmentClick(IEnumerable<T> appointments, MouseEventArgs mouse)` - invoked when the user clicks on an "overflowing" appointment

 See the demo [here](https://valincius.dev/BlazorScheduler/) for more information on usage

-# Changlog
-## 2.0.0
-- Created `BlazorScheduler.Core` project
-    - This project will contain any classes/interfaces that may be required outside of the main UI project.
-- Moved `IAppointment` from `BlazorScheduler` to `BlazorScheduler.Core`
-- **You will need to add `using BlazorScheduler.Core` to where you are creating your implementation of `IAppointment`**
-## 1.0.2
-- Fix bug introduced in 1.0.1
-## 1.0.1
-- Add start day of week parameter to Scheduler
-## 1.0.0
-- Initial release